-- Minimum Full Period Mark for Examination Admission: 40%
+- Minimum Full Period Mark for Examination Admission: 0%

-- Full Period Mark Weight: 50%
+- Full Period Mark weight: 100%

-- Examination Mark Weight: 50%
+- Examination Mark weight: 0%

 - Pass Mark: 50%

+- No sup exams granted.

-Please note: A pass rate of 50% is required upon which a Certificate of Competence will be issued.
+Please note: A pass rate of 50% is required upon which a Certificate of Competency will be issued.
 If attendees do not complete and pass the assessment only a Certificate of Attendance will be issued.

-NAME OF PROGRAMME: SHORT LEARNING SLP CODE: NQF LEVEL: 5 INTRODUCTION TO THE PROPERTY PROGRAMME S3FI03 CREDITS: 0 VALUATION PROCESS CONTACT - APK
+NAME OF PROGRAMME: SHORT LEARNING SLP CODE: NQF LEVEL: 5 INTRODUCTION TO THE PROGRAMME S3FI03 CREDITS: 0 PROPERTY VALUATION PROCESS CONTACT - APK

-- 2-Day workshop which will involve a 8 hour per day contact session facilitated by lecturers who are subject specialists and experienced in learning facilitation; - Exercises and activities designed for students to complete as part of their independent reading activities ('mini-tests' and assignments, given during the workshop) - Material which will be supplied or suggested for students to work with; - Technology-assisted learning using Blackboard.
+- Two-day workshop which will involve an 8-hour per day contact session facilitated by lecturers who are subject specialists and experienced in learning facilitation. - Exercises and activities designed for students to complete as part of their independent reading activities (mini-tests and assignments, given during the workshop). - Material which will be supplied or suggested for students to work with. - Technology-assisted learning using Moodle Learner Management System (LMS).